pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

 In this article, I’ve demonstrated one way to deploy infrastructure as code in a manner that allows services to be migrated between clouds without any downtime.
 We also showed how InfluxDB could be used as an open source time-series backend for collecting temperature metrics.

 This same approach can be utilized for any [Aiven’s](https://aiven.io/) services, including managed [Kafka](https://aiven.io/kafka) and [PostgreSQL](https://aiven.io/postgresql).
 Sign up for a [free 30-day trial](https://console.aiven.io/signup) and modify the lambda function to begin storing your own metrics data today.

+> **About the Author**

+> Trevor Kennedy is DataOps engineer who has spent 15+ years consulting in the public sector, telecommunications, financial services, insurance and energy industries.
+He has experience with all things data (data engineering, database development, data architecture, cloud migrations, and cloud architecture) on multiple platforms (on-premise, AWS, Azure and GCP) using both SQL, NoSQL & NewSQL technologies.
+Currently based in Austin, TX.